konstruktoid/ansible-role-docker-rootless/README.md

 a standard Docker installation, with an additional Docker daemon, running as a non-root user.

-> Note that Debian 10 or earlier requires `docker_rootful: false` due to missing dependencies.
+> Note that Debian 10 and earlier requires `docker_rootful: false` due to missing dependencies.

 The `docker_url` and `docker_release` variables defines where you find the